Manage your card online

 Your 4-digit PIN will be posted to you in a separate envelope.

-You will need your PIN to complete transactions at retail outlets.
+You may need your PIN to complete transactions at retail outlets.
 You won’t need your PIN for phone or online transactions.

 You can use the PIN that is issued to you or choose your own.
 To change or reset your PIN, contact card services and follow the prompts.

-You will be prompted to enter your PIN when you use your card at retailers.
-Take care to enter your PIN correctly.
-If you enter your PIN incorrectly 3 times at a point-of-sale (POS) terminal, a 24-hour freeze will be placed on your card.
+If prompted to enter your PIN at retailers, please take care to enter your PIN correctly.
+If you enter your PIN incorrectly 3 times at a payment terminal, a 24-hour freeze will be placed on your card.
 You'll need to wait 24 hours before you can use your card again.